 April 18, 2016 – Positive results were reported from a randomized, double-blind, placebo-controlled Phase 3 cinical trial of investigational drug naldemedine in 547 patients with opioid-induced constipation (OIC) following use of opioids for chronic, non-cancer pain.
 Naldemedine was found to significantly increase spontaneous bowel movements better than placebo over a study period of 12 weeks.
 The drug was well-tolerated, with diarrhea and abdominal pain being the principal side effects.

 Source: American Academy of Pain Medicine (AAPM) 2016 Annual Meeting.
 Poster #192.

-April 14, 2016 – The authors of a randomized, double-blind pilot study of 51 individuals with irritable bowel syndrome (IBS) found to have low levels of vitamin D suggest that the impact of IBS on quality of life may be heightened by vitamin D deficiency, which is commonly associated with low quality of life.
+April 14, 2016 – The authors of a randomized, double-blind pilot study of 51 individuals with irritable bowel syndrome (IBS) found to have low levels of vitamin D suggest that the impact of IBS on quality of life may be heightened by vitamin D deficiency.
 They suggest that individuals with IBS might benefit from screening and possible supplementation.

 Source: Tazzyman S, et al. BMJ Open Gastroenterol.
 November 2015.

 April 8, 2016 –Twice daily eluxadoline was found to improve stool consistency and reduce abdominal pain as well as frequency and urgency of bowel movements better than placebo in a randomized, double-blind study of 2,427 adult men and women with diarrhea predominant irritable bowel syndrome (IBS-D).
 Sustained efficacy of the drug was demonstrated over a period of 6 months.
 The most common adverse events were constipation and nausea.
 Learn more

 Source: Lembo AJ, et al. New Engl J Med.
 January 2016.